zorua98741/PS4-Rich-Presence-for-Discord/README.md

 - putting the PS4 into rest mode or disconnecting it from the internet and then turning it back on/reconnecting it can cause the FTP server to not respond.
 To fix, disable and re-enable the FTP server.
 (PS4 limitation).
 - no mobile support or way to run without a PC (Discord limitation).
-- if the user changes the NP Title of a game, then the presence will use whatever the user changed it to, making the presence display the wrong game (PS4(?) limitation) (needs further research)
+- if the user changes the NP Title of a game (or it is incorrect by default), then the presence will use whatever the user changed it to, making the presence display the wrong game (PS4(?) limitation) (needs further research)

 ## Acknowledgment
 - [ORBISPatches](https://orbispatches.com/) and 0x199 for pointing me in the direction of using the tmdb api